Breaking Four: A Family Affair - Lap 1

 The crowd watched in awe, voices speaking softly to one another asking: “Is he finally going to do it?”

-At the 2010 Penn State National Indoor Invitational, a line of five runners separated from the rest of the pack in the one-mile run.
+At the 2010 Penn State National Indoor Invitational, a line of five runners separated from the rest of the pack in the Mile race.
 They went through the first quarter-mile in 59 seconds.

 Spectators lined the entire oval.
 Most of them focused on the runner in red: Sam Bair III.
 He remained calm on the rail in third place, his choppy stride and arm carriage unwavering.